IRL2/nanover-docs/source/architecture.rst

 This architecture makes Narupa very flexible.
 New features can be added as new services as needed, without cluttering up the main framework.
 We provide a number of service definitions and implementations, including:

-* Trajectory service: Provides trajectories and live simulations (see :ref:`narupa.trajectory`).
+* Trajectory service: Provides trajectories and live simulations (see :doc:`../python/narupa.trajectory.rst`).
 * Interactive molecular dynamics (IMD) service: Exposes methods for applying interactive biasing potentials to a simulation.

-These services are written using `gRPC <https//:grpc.io/>`_, a framework for remote procedure calls.
+These services are written using `gRPC <https://grpc.io/>`_, a framework for remote procedure calls.
 The key features that make it great for Narupa are:

 * High performance, fast communication.